consentonchain/blog/all_collections/_posts/2022-12-22-nostr-privacy.md

 categories: [nostr, privacy]
 ---

 I have observed a few privacy issues with [nostr protocol](https://github.com/nostr-protocol/nostr) and apps related to privacy.
-This post is not attempt to FUD although this could help in more users being aware of the problems and possible solutions.
+This post is not an attempt to FUD although this could help in more users being aware of the problems and possible solutions.

 ## IP leak using profile image